helenysli/serioustraveler-blog/about/index.md

 This journey is a constant source of energy because it aligns perfectly with my core values: Freedom, Authenticity, Growth, Inspiration, and Creation.
 This work allows me the freedom to explore, demands that I be authentic with my students, pushes me to grow constantly, and empowers me to create new models where none existed before.

 This is the path I am on—that of a serious traveler on the frontier.
 It has been a long and winding one, and at times, it can be lonely.
 That is why I am so eager to meet fellow travelers, to share stories from our different landscapes, and to find strength and inspiration in our shared commitment to empowering the next generation.

+The best place to continue this conversation is on LinkedIn.
+I find it helps filter out the noise of spam.
+I am happy to share my email address via a direct message there.

+Please feel free to connect with me here: **[LinkedIn](https://www.linkedin.com/in/helenysli/)**